 The CIRS pension plan - EIN number 11-2001170 Plan number 001 - offers benefits related to years of service and final average salary.
 Eligible employees enter the plan on the first day of the month after completing 12 months of service and attainment of age 21.
 Participants become 100% vested after five years of service.
 CIRS is responsible for administering the benefits of the pension plan and investing the plan assets.
-For the plan years 2017 and 2016, the zone status under the Pension Reform Act is certified by the pension plan's actuary to be in the green zone, and therefore there are no surcharges for the pension plan and no financial improvement plan or rehabilitation plan is required.
-The Institute's pension expense related to this Plan was \$105,529 and \$104,603 for the years ended June 30, 2017 and 2016, respectively.
+For the plan years 2018 and 2017, the zone status under the Pension Reform Act is certified by the pension plan's actuary to be in the green zone, and therefore there are no surcharges for the pension plan and no financial improvement plan or rehabilitation plan is required.
+The Institute's pension expense related to this Plan was \$104,332 and \$105,529 for the years ended June 30, 2018 and 2017, respectively.

 Eligible employees may participate in the 401(k) Savings and Group Life and Welfare Benefits Plans on the first day of the month after completing 3 months of service and attainment of age 21.
 The requirement for all participants to contribute at least 2% of their salary on either an after-tax basis or a pre-tax basis was eliminated as of January 1, 2017.
 The employer may make matching contributions to the 401(k) plan; however, as specified in the current Collective Bargaining Agreement, the match has been suspended until further notice.
-The Institute's expenses for the 401(k) Savings Plan, Group Life and Welfare Benefits Plans and the administrative costs for all three plans was \$14,831 and \$13,312 for the years ended June 30, 2017 and 2016, respectively.
+The Institute's expenses for the 401(k) Savings Plan, Group Life and Welfare Benefits Plans and the administrative costs for all three plans was \$15,697 and \$14,831 for the years ended June 30, 2018 and 2017, respectively.

 In addition, the Institute has a Post-Retirement Medical Plan (the Plan) for eligible retired employees.
 Under the terms of the Plan, certain medical care expenses are reimbursed subject to a \$1,200 limit per eligible retiree for any calendar year.
 Substantially all of the Institute's employees may become eligible for those benefits when they reach normal retirement age.
-Included in accrued expenses is a postretirement medical liability of \$512,703 and \$495,561 for the fiscal years 2017 and 2016, respectively.
-For the years ended June 30, 2017 and 2016, approximately \$27,712 of postretirement benefit expense was recognized.
-Payments of \$10,570 and \$11,454 were made to beneficiaries in fiscal years 2017 and 2016, respectively.
+Included in accrued expenses is a postretirement medical liability of \$529,915 and \$512,703 for the fiscal years 2018 and 2017, respectively.
+For the years ended June 30, 2018 and 2017, approximately \$27,712 of postretirement benefit expense was recognized.
+Payments of \$10,570 were made to beneficiaries in fiscal years 2018 and 2017.
 This Plan is no longer applicable to new employees who began their employment on or after January 1, 2012.